 Dealing with foot or heel pain is difficult.
 Finding information about your options for healing and pain relief shouldn’t be!

 At Heel That Pain, we live and breathe orthotics.
-But we know that many of our customers, especially those who are just learning about plantar fasciitis for the first time, have a lot of questions about what orthotics are, how they can help plantar fasciitis, how to choose the right option, and when it’s time to consider orthotics.
+But we know that many of our customers, especially those who are just learning about plantar fasciitis or heel spurs for the first time, have a lot of questions about what orthotics are, how they can help plantar fasciitis, how to choose the right option, and when it’s time to consider orthotics.

 So, without further ado, here’s everything you ever wanted to know about orthotics!

 What Are Foot Orthotics?

 Put simply, orthotics are non-prescription inserts designed to sit inside your shoe and support your heel and feet.
-They can provide support, cushioning, and help prevent or relieve symptoms from a variety of disorders like plantar fasciitis, shin splints, knee pain, and tendonitis.
+They can provide support, cushioning, and help prevent or relieve symptoms from a variety of disorders like plantar fasciitis, heel spurs, shin splints, knee pain, and tendonitis.

 Many people choose slip-in orthotics as an alternative to orthotic shoes.
 Not only are orthotic shoes quite expensive, but they’re often heavy and come in limited style options.